 Enable Developer mode

-Go to Settings → Connectors → Advanced settings → Developer mode
+Go to the Settings → Apps → Advanced settings tab.

-Enter the name of the connector (e.g. “Isometric”) and paste the MCP server URL.
-For Authentication, choose No authentication
+Enter the Name of the app (e.g. “Isometric”) and paste the relevant MCP Server URL.

 Use the connector via Developer mode